zwave-js/node-zwave-js/packages/config/api.md

     maxValue: NonNullable<ConditionalParamInformation["maxValue"]>;
 };

-// Warning: (ae-missing-release-tag) "saveManufacturersInternal" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "saveManufacturersInternal" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function saveManufacturersInternal(manufacturers: ManufacturersMap): Promise<void>;

-// Warning: (ae-missing-release-tag) "Scale" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "Scale" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export class Scale {